Who's Behind Listverse?

 As the blockade wore on, residents were reduced to eating rats, cats, earth, and glue.
 There were widespread reports of cannibalism.
 At the time the entry above was written, Lena was living with her aunt, who tragically died from hunger a month later.
 Lena managed to survive by concealing the death from the authorities, allowing her to continue using her aunt’s food card.
 In later entries, she begins to plot an escape to Moscow.
 Her diary ends suddenly on May 25, 1942, when she made a dangerous journey to safety across Lake Ladoga.
 Lena died in 1991, a few short months before the Soviet Union finally collapsed.

 7Felix Landau, SS Officer

 July 12, 1941

-I was detailed as marksman and had to shoot any runaways.
+I was detailed as a marksman and had to shoot any runaways.
 We drove one kilometer along the road out of town and then turned right into a wood.
-There were only six of us at that point and we had to find a suitable spot to shoot and bury them.
-After a few minutes we found a place.
+There were only six of us at that point, and we had to find a suitable spot to shoot and bury them.
+After a few minutes, we found a place.
 The death candidates assembled with shovels to dig their own graves.
 Two of them were weeping.